javiermejiaman/hellogpt/README.md

 To do this, simply delete the folder `artifacts/tokenizer`.
 The console application will then prompt you to retrain the tokenizer.

 ## Hardware requirements
 Training AI/ML models today is very computationally intensive, even for small models like the one in this project.
 For this reason, it is recommended to use at least one GPU during training.
-Tests were carried out on an NVIDIA RTX 3060.
+Tests were carried out on an NVIDIA RTX 3060, processing a full set (2.4 million tokens from 5MB of data) in one and a half hours.

 **Important:** Currently, only NVIDIA GPUs are supported by PyTorch, the ML/AI framework used in this project.
 PyTorch requires the CUDA toolkit to be installed on your system, which can be downloaded [here](https://developer.nvidia.com/cuda-toolkit).